easy-global-market/nifi-ngsild-postgresql/README.md

-# NiFi NGSI-LD PostgreSQL Processor
+# NiFi NGSI-LD to PostgreSQL Processor

 ## Presentation

-The NiFi NGSI-LD PostgreSQL Processor is a specialized Apache NiFi extension that provides seamless integration between FIWARE Context Brokers and PostgreSQL databases.
-This Generic Enabler automatically transforms NGSI-LD data into structured relational database tables, enabling real-time data warehousing and analytics capabilities for FIWARE ecosystems.
+The NiFi NGSI-LD to PostgreSQL Processor is an Apache NiFi processor that provides seamless integration between NGSI-LD Context Brokers and PostgreSQL databases.
+This processor automatically transforms NGSI-LD data into structured relational database tables, enabling real-time data warehousing and analytics capabilities for FIWARE ecosystems.

 Key features include:
-- **Automatic Database Schema Generation**: Dynamically creates PostgreSQL tables based on NGSI-LD entity structures, eliminating manual database design
+- **Automatic Database Schema Generation**: Dynamically creates PostgreSQL tables based on NGSI-LD entities types, eliminating manual database design
 - **NGSI-LD Standard Compliance**: Full support for NGSI-LD temporal data, multi-attributes, relationships, and system attributes (createdAt, modifiedAt, observedAt)
-- **Flexible Data Transformation**: Configurable flattening of observations, attribute filtering, and customizable table naming conventions
+- **Flexible Data Transformation**: Configurable flattening of observations, attribute filtering, customizable table naming conventions, ...
 - **Enterprise-Grade Processing**: Batch processing support, connection pooling, error handling, and retry mechanisms for production environments
-- **Temporal Data Support**: Native handling of time-series data with proper temporal attribute management
-- **First level relationships support**: Leverage Linked Entity Retrieval to export data for first-level relationships into the same table as the main entity
+- **Data denormalization**: Leverage NGSI-LD Linked Entity Retrieval to export data from first-level relationships into the same table as the main entity

-The processor integrates seamlessly with existing NiFi data flows, allowing organizations to build comprehensive data pipelines that connect FIWARE-enabled IoT devices and applications directly to their analytical infrastructure.
+The processor allows organizations to build comprehensive data pipelines that connect FIWARE-enabled IoT devices and applications directly to their analytical infrastructure.

-## Why using it?
+## Why use it?

-Modern smart city and IoT deployments generate massive volumes of context data that need to be stored, analyzed, and visualized for actionable insights.
+Modern smart city and IoT deployments generate massive volumes of data that need to be stored, analyzed, and visualized for actionable insights.
 Traditional approaches require complex custom integrations between FIWARE components and database systems, leading to development overhead and maintenance challenges.

-This Generic Enabler eliminates the integration complexity by providing a production-ready, standards-compliant solution that bridges the gap between FIWARE's context management capabilities and enterprise data analytics platforms.
+This processor eliminates the integration complexity by providing a production-ready, standards-compliant solution that bridges the gap between NGSI-LD Context Brokers and enterprise data analytics platforms.
-Organizations can immediately start collecting and analyzing their NGSI-LD data without investing in custom development or dealing with format conversion complexities.
+Organizations can immediately start analyzing their data without investing in custom development or dealing with format conversion complexities.

 ## Developer guidelines

 ### Overview

-The NiFi NGSI-LD PostgreSQL Processor is a specialized Apache NiFi extension that transforms NGSI-LD data streams into structured PostgreSQL database tables.
-This guide provides developers with the information needed to understand, build, modify, and contribute to the project.
+This section provides developers with the information needed to understand, build, modify, and contribute to the project.

 ### Prerequisites

-- **Java Development Kit (JDK) 21 or higher**
+- Java Development Kit (JDK) 21 or higher
-- **Apache Maven 3.6.0 or higher**
+- Apache Maven 3.6.0 or higher
-- **Docker** (for running integration tests with TestContainers)
+- Docker (for running integration tests with TestContainers)
-- **PostgreSQL 16 or higher, with PostGIS extension** (for local development and testing)
+- PostgreSQL 16 or higher, with PostGIS extension (for local development and testing)
-- **Git** for version control
+- Git for version control
-- **IDE** with Maven support (IntelliJ IDEA, Eclipse, VS Code)

 ### Project Structure